-Flexitime, the provision by which employees can work modified schedules other than the usual 8:30 a.m. to 5 p.m. hours, has set dates for applying for flexitime or for initiating changes in your schedule.
-All newly initiated flexitime must be approved by an employee's supervisor, program director, and the Director NIEHS.
-Changes in flexitime schedules may be approved by The open season the unit supervisor. dates, and the dates of effect of new schedules are as follows: March 24-April 4, to begin on April 13; June 16 to June 27, for July 7; August 25-September 5, for September 15; and December 1-12, for December 22.
+Flexitime, the provision by which employees can work modified schedules other than the usual 8:30 a.m. to 5 p.m. hours, has set dates for applying for flexitime or for initiating changes in All newly initiated your schedule. flexitime must be approved by an employee's supervisor, program director, and the Director NIEHS.
+Changes in flexitime schedules may be approved by the unit supervisor.
+The open season dates, and the dates of effect of new schedules are as follows: March 24-April 4, to begin on April 13; June 16 to June 27, for July 7; August 25-September 5, for September 15; and December 1-12, for December 22.
 For full details, see the memo from the Flexitime Coordinator of March 10, or call Arneta Wicker, extension 3411.